 Designed as a self-guided application for patients, it can work alongside health providers, leveraging adherence, engagement, and symptom monitoring between appointments.

 Research published in the Journal of the American Psychiatric Association found that Youper is among a small number of depression and anxiety apps that have a substantial number of active users (5).

 The Journal of the American Medical Association (JAMA) Network published an article listing Youper among the top ten behavioral apps in terms of real-world stickiness and engagement (6).

-In recent research, we analyzed data from 100,000 individuals and discovered that more than 80% of them improved their mood by talking to Youper.
+We recently analyzed data from 100,000 individuals and discovered that more than 80% of them reported improved mood after talking to Youper.

 In fact, on average, Youper requires only a seven-minute conversation to produce positive changes.

 If having quick conversations with Youper can improve your mood, can it also help you overcome mental health symptoms?

 To answer that question, we’re partnering with researchers around the world, and with our users to collect an unprecedented amount of anonymous data about mental health.
 We hope Youper will become an invaluable resource for pushing forward the science of the human mind.